-- Encourage a more transitional blend of uses along the corridor - Revitalize areas that once were industrial and commercial use - Maintain water, sewer, and street repair and replace as needed. - Improve signage to community destinations such as the Highland County Fairgrounds, and residential - Allow fairgrounds to become a year-round event center - Provide additional parking to fairgrounds - Make improvements to N. Elm Street, Fair Street, John Street and route 414/Fairground Road to provide an alternative route to the northern commercial district from the west.
+- Encourage a transitional blend of uses along the corridor - Redevelop areas that once were industrial and commercial use - Maintain water, sewer, and street repair and replace as needed. - Improve signage to community destinations such as the Highland County Fairgrounds, and residential areas. - Use fairgrounds as a year-round event center - Provide additional parking to fairgrounds - Make improvements to N. Elm Street, Fair Street, John Street and route 414/Fairground Road to provide an alternative route to the northern commercial district from the west.